gillmccabe/project_2/README.md

 # ToDoAble (To Do List)

 A mobile app built in Android Studio.
+Allows you to add, edit and delete items from list.
 Data persisted using SQLite.

 ## MVP